Ravnstrup, Næstved Municipality

 Ravnstrup is a manor house and estate situated north of Næstved, on the southern part of Zealand, Denmark.

 History

 Origins

-Ravnstrup has existed since the 14th century.
 The first known owner was Esbern Pedersen Krumpen who owned the estate from 1396 to 1407.
 His son, Jens Esbernsen Krumpens. inherited Ravnstrup in 1407.
-He had no sons and on his death in 1438 Ravnstrup was therefore passed on to his son-in-law, Herluf Nielsen Snekken, who was married to Jens Esbernsen Krumpen's datter Gyde Krumpen.
+He had no sons and on his death in 1438 Ravnstrup was therefore passed on to his son-in-law, Herluf Nielsen Snekken, who was married to Jens Esbernsen Krumpen's daughter Gyde Krumpen.